drbitboy/sftran3_gfortran_bug/README.md

 #### Targets [.L20 on the left for the failing case] and [.L1 on the right for the successful case] are equivalent and result in a RETURN from NCSCAN
 1. N.B. however, for the case where the [NCSCAN result] was calculated to be .FALSE:
 2. Register eax will be 1 for the failing case on the left, and
-3. Register eax will be 0 for the failing case on the right.
+3. Register eax will be 0 for the successful case on the right.

 #### ...

-    .L20:                                                                 ! .L1:
+    .L20:                                                                 | .L1:
             .loc 1 139 0                                                  <
             nop                                                           <
             .loc 1 90 0                                                   <